fspah/AI-Attorney/README.md

-# pdf-document-processor

-PDF document processor with OpenAI
+AI-Attprney

-Insert a link of a PDF document and ask a question about anything inside it.
-Then wait for AI to search the document and generate a response.
+Insert a link of a PDF document (optional), ask a legal question and provide a location which your question is related to.
+The program will create a great prompt and return you and excellent response.

 GETTING STARTED